Meet the 2022- 2023 ACT Cincinnati Executive Board

 Fred Hunt, President

 Fred is an IT Project Manager by day and a busy theater performer/director/producer/fan by night.
-He began serving as an ACT-Cincinnati adjudicator in 2014 and is currently the ACT 2nd Vice President.
+He began serving as an ACT Cincinnati adjudicator in 2014 and has served on the Long Range Judging Committee and as the ACT 2nd Vice President.
+He is currently the ACT President.
 Fred has been involved with several community theaters in the Cincinnati area since 2003.
 Fred currently serves as treasurer and board member for CenterStage Players.
 His love of theater began in middle school 40+ years ago and was rekindled as his children developed their desires to perform.

 Mark Culp, 2nd VP